Killing of Joanna Simpson: Legal proceedings

 Brown appeared at Slough Magistrates' Court, where the court heard that Simpson had suffered "a violent, unnatural or sudden death."
 Brown was remanded in custody.

 On 11 May 2011, Brown first appeared at Reading Crown Court in a trial which lasted ten days.
 He denied murdering Simpson, but admitted manslaughter on grounds of diminished responsibility.
 The defence provided a psychiatric report that stated Brown was suffering from a mental disorder at the time he killed her.
 The first psychiatric diagnosis was made when Brown was assessed by M. E. C. Alcock, a consultant forensic psychiatrist engaged by the defence team, who diagnosed him with a stress-related adjustment disorder.
 Alcock told the jury that particularly stressful events in Brown's life, such as the acrimonious divorce, had contributed to the disorder.
 He explained that this could cause a person to become mentally and emotionally unstable, impairing Brown's ability to control himself.

 In contrast, Philip Joseph, a consultant forensic psychiatrist engaged by the prosecution, disagreed with this assessment.
 Having visited Brown in prison, Joseph described him as "an intelligent man, a resilient person," and someone "in control," suggesting Brown would have been unlikely to continue as an airline pilot if he could not manage stress.

 On the first day of the trial, one of Simpson's friends gave evidence relating to the knife incident that had occurred previously, where Brown had held a knife to Simpson's chest.
 In court, Brown denied this event had happened.

-The prosecution argued that the killing had been murder and not manslaughter, attempting to show pre-meditation by citing Brown having previously dug the grave and having taken a hammer to Simpson's address, hidden in one of the children's bags.
-The defence argued that Brown was in fact a victim, picking on Simpson's character and personality, seeking to show she was "rich" and "controlling" regarding the prenuptual agreement, which made Brown's life "very difficult".
+The prosecution argued that the killing had been murder and not manslaughter, attempting to show premeditation by citing Brown's having previously dug the grave and having taken a hammer to Simpson's address, hidden in one of the children's bags.
+The defence argued that Brown was in fact a victim, picking on Simpson's character and personality, seeking to show she was "rich" and "controlling" regarding the prenuptial agreement, which made Brown's life "very difficult".